SignalProducer

 Swift

-public func then<U, NewError: Swift.Error>(_ replacement: SignalProducer<U, NewError>) -> SignalProducer<U, NewError>
+public func then<U, NewError: Swift.Error>(_ replacement: SignalProducer<U, NewError>) -> SignalProducer<U, NewError>Parameters

 A producer that sends events from